ram-sah/Day-Planner/README.md

-# Homework-5, Day-Planner:
+# Homework-5, Work Day Scheduler: https://ram-sah.github.io/work-day-scheduler
-* :by Ram Sah
+### :by Ram Sah

-# Summary:
+## Summary:
 * HTML and CSS and Javascript documents create a day planner  with an twelve-hours work day
 * The task manager aspect saves entries to local storage
 * This project emphasizes the use of using Javascript to save and retrieve data from local storage
 * This project utilizes the use of moment.js for time calculation and formatting conversion

-# This project has the following features:
+## This project has the following features:
 * A header with local time that updates live Seven Input Entries
 * A Save button that saves items to local storage
 * Attribute changes for hour by hour time tracking